eislab-cps/m7011e/labs/oral-examination-guide.md

 ## Assessment Areas

-### 1. Code Ownership (25% of oral exam)
+### 1. Design Decision Ownership (30% of oral exam)

 **Questions will probe:**
-- "Walk me through this function you wrote - explain each line"
+- "Walk me through a major architectural decision you were involved in"
 - "Why did you choose this approach over alternatives?"
-- "What would happen if we changed this parameter?"
+- "What would happen if we needed to scale this 10x?"
-- "Show me the tests for this code - what are they actually testing?"
+- "Show me how you validated this solution - what testing did you do?"

 **Grade 5 Student:**
 - Explains every design decision with clear rationale